SALONI-MELKUNDE/EHR_DatabaseProject/README.md

 ## License

-This project is licensed under the terms specified in the [LICENSE](./LICENSE) file.
-Feel free to modify and distribute as per the license conditions.
+This project is licensed under the MIT License.
+(Include or reference the actual LICENSE file in my repository.)

 ---